| | | | |

 than can be imagined.
 The Saturday morning birth of our

-first cria,
+first cria, and

 ensuing day when all Four Ladies and Me were home is an